 A military child who has lived in cities across the country and the world, Demeka received her Bachelor of Business Administration from Howard University and her law degree from Tulane University’s School of Law.

-Megan is he Director of Legal for Convoy.
+Megan is the Acting Head of Legal for Convoy.
 Inc., a technology start up in Seattle, leading their commercial transactions team, employment team, and immigration group.
 Megan has both law firm and in-house experience at multiple companies ranging from start-ups to national consulting firms, to an international Fortune 500 company.
 In her free time, Megan is also involved a company that provides diversity tools and training to organizations.
 Additionally, Megan is an Executive Board Member of the Association of Corporate Counsel and on the advisory committee for Center Force.
 She was given the "Career Success in the Private Sector" award by the Women Leaders of Washington and the 2020 Women, Influence & Power in Law Innovative Leadership award presented by Corporate counsel in Leadership.
 Megan lives in Seattle, WA with her husband and her one year old daughter.

 Ann Vanga is the Vice President of Legal at IDS, a global B2B software company headquartered in Minneapolis, MN.
 Her areas of focus include international commercial law, M&A due diligence, data privacy and security, intellectual property, service organization control (SOC 2) reporting, and software as a service (SaaS) implementation and oversight.
 In her previous role, she was a global executive team member of a German manufacturing firm with Chinese ownership as the primary counsel for all subsidiaries in the Americas, Australia and India.